 If you've not done so already, review your current financial situation.
 Look at how much you've saved, how much you can contribute each month and what kind of income this could give you in retirement.

 If you have a defined contribution pension, at Skipton we can review where and how it is invested, regardless of who it is held with.
 By arranging to meet your nearest Skipton financial adviser, you can receive personalised recommendations towards achieving your retirement goals, with no pressure to act.

 Your retirement income options

 New rules were introduced in April 2015 that mean you can withdraw all of your defined contribution pension in one go.
 Although the first 25% is still tax-free, income tax is payable on the remaining 75%.
 Seeking advice is important though, because if you withdraw too much too soon you'll pay a higher rate of tax, as it's treated as income or you could run out of money in retirement.

-Making sure you have made the right decision that is appropriate for your own circumstances and retirement aspirations is important.
+Making sure you have made the right decisions that are appropriate for your own circumstances and retirement aspirations is important.
 At Skipton our financial advisers will help you reach an informed decision as to whether investing will suit your retirement plans.